CocktailJS/traits-decorator/README.md

 ## Running the examples

-In order to run the examples we need babel and since we are using some functionality like decorators (like @traits) and bindOperator (::) we need to use the `--stage 0` paramenter.
+In order to run the examples we need babel and since we are using some experimental functionality, decorators (@traits) and bindOperator (::) we need to use the `--stage 0` parameter.

 ```